mikegcoleman/hybrid-workshop/README.md

-# Deploying Multi-OS applications to Docker Swarm
+# Deploying Multi-OS applications to Docker EE
-With the release of Docker overlay networking for Windows Server 2016, it's not possible to create swarm clusters that include Windows Servers.
-This could be an all Windows cluster, or a hybrid cluster of Linux and Windows machines.

-In this lab we'll build a hybrid cluster, and then deploy both a Linux and Windows web app, as well as an application that includes both Windows and Linux components.
+In this lab we'll build a hybrid Docker EE cluster, and then deploy both a Linux and Windows web app, as well as an application that includes both Windows and Linux components.

 > **Difficulty**: Intermediate (assumes basic familiarity with Docker)